buresu/GodotPythonTest/README.md

 - Python directory problem on Mac after packaging (TODO: Need to fix Godot Python)
 - Plugin Script has no way to load new script from script(Fixed current master!)
 - Plugin Script can not reload on editor(TODO: Need to fix Godot)
-- Godot Python will fail to ptrcall(TODO: Need to fix Godot Python)
+- Godot Python will fail to ptrcall(Fixed current master!)